JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 Donation of Free Application Documents

-Any government, person or organisation that wishes to distribute free application documents to prospective applicants should contact the Board on +2348027641663 OR e-mail: [email protected] for special offer.
+Any government, person or organisation that wishes to distribute free application documents to prospective applicants should contact the Board at +2348027641663 OR e-mail: [email protected] for special offer.

 How to Recover Lost e-PIN After Payment

 ii.
-The ePIN would then be retrieved and delivered on the candidate’s unique number.
+The e-PIN would then be retrieved and delivered to the candidate’s unique phone number.

-AFTER SUCCESSFUL PAYMENT AND OBTAINING ePIN, CANDIDATE SHOULD PROCEED TO ANY OF THE JAMB ACCREDITED CBT CENTRES TO COMPLETE HIS/HER REGISTRATION.
+AFTER SUCCESSFUL PAYMENT AND OBTAINING e-PIN, THE CANDIDATE SHOULD PROCEED TO ANY OF THE JAMB ACCREDITED CBT CENTRES TO COMPLETE HIS/HER REGISTRATION.

 i.
 Registration is carried out only at the accredited Computer Based Test Centres (CBT) and Professional Registration Centres (PRC).

 ii.
 Each candidate should visit any accredited CBT centre.
-The list of the accredited centre is on the board’s website (https://www.jamb.gov.ng) and JAMB offices with his/her profile code and e-PIN.
+The list of accredited centres is on the board’s website (https://www.jamb.gov.ng) and JAMB offices with his/her profile code and e-PIN.

 iii.
 Facilities exist in ALL JAMB State Offices for self-service for candidates with good digital skills.